 If you are travelling to Japan, whatever the reason and however long you'll be there, we encourage you to register with the Department of Foreign Affairs and Trade.
 You can register online or in person at any Australian Embassy, High Commission or Consulate.
 The information you provide will help us to contact you in an emergency – whether it is a natural disaster, civil disturbance or a family issue.

 In a consular emergency if you are unable to contact the Embassy you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.

 Natural disasters, severe weather and climate

-In recent years, a number of people have been killed during the winter months in snow-related accidents, including motor vehicle accidents, avalanches and heavy snow and ice falls from roofs.
-Avalanches are common outside the marked runs in ski areas and the number of deaths among off-piste enthusiasts is increasing with the rising popularity of back country and off-piste skiing and boarding.
-Snow conditions can change quickly, and veering off marked trails can be dangerous.
+Every year, a number of people are injured or killed during the winter months in snow-related accidents, including motor vehicle accidents, avalanches, heavy snow, ice falls from roofs and prolonged exposure to extreme cold.
+Snow conditions can change quickly, walking alone or under the effects of alcohol, and veering off marked trails can be fatal.
+Skiiing or snowboarding off-piste, either inside or outside a ski resport’s boundaries, is dangerous.
+Avalanches are common and heavy snowfalls can create hazardously deep powder snow drifts.
 Australians who are considering visiting areas where it snows should make themselves aware of the potential dangers by checking websites that provide regular updates on snow conditions.
 You should also consult local information sources, including tourism centres and your hotel or ski resort where appropriate.